elevate0123/CSE/06 Sociology/IGNOU MSO/MSO 04 Crisp Notes - Sociology in India.md

 After 1947, several factors converged to make the village the central focus of sociological inquiry:

 1.  **Rejection of the "Book View":** There was a growing dissatisfaction with the Indological approach, which portrayed a uniform and often Brahminical view of society.
-Sociologists wanted to understand the "lived reality" of the vast majority of Indians.
+Sociologists wanted to understand the "**lived reality**" of the vast majority of Indians.
 2.  **Nationalist Imperative:** The new Indian state was focused on **rural development and nation-building**.
 Understanding the social structure of the village was seen as essential for planning and implementing policies like the Community Development Programme.
 3.  **The Village as a Microcosm:** The village was seen as a manageable unit of study that could serve as a **microcosm of Indian society**.
 It was believed that by studying a single village in depth, one could understand the functioning of broader institutions like caste, kinship, and religion.
 4.  **Influence of Social Anthropology:** The methodology of **participant observation** and intensive fieldwork, central to British and American social anthropology, was adopted by Indian sociologists as the ideal way to study village life.